-41 connected to the collection system, whether concurrent with development of the 42 subdivision or at a future date, such design, permitting and construction to be
+A. A sanitary sewer collection system shall be designed, permitted and constructed by the developer, in such a manner as to provide the ability for each lot or parcel to be connected to the collection system, whether concurrent with development of the subdivision or at a future date, such design, permitting and construction to be performed at the sole cost and expense of the developer.
+The sanitary sewer collection system shall include all necessary gravity sewer lines, manholes, lateral lines, lift stations, force mains, and all other normally associated components of any of these facilities, all in accordance with the Town's wastewater utility specifications and all requirements of State and Federal regulatory agencies having jurisdiction over such matters.
+In the event that the Town does not have available an operational sanitary sewer treatment facility at the time of submittal of the Florida Department of Environmental Protection (FDEP) sanitary sewer system extension permit application, the application shall be submitted to FDEP as a "dryline" application and all of the above mentioned shall apply.

-1 performed at the sole cost and expense of the developer.
-The sanitary sewer 2 collection system shall include all necessary gravity sewer lines, manholes, lateral 3 lines, lift stations, force mains, and all other normally associated components of 4 any of these facilities, all in accordance with the Town's wastewater utility 5 specifications and all requirements of State and Federal regulatory agencies having 6 jurisdiction over such matters.
-In the event that the Town does not have available 7 an operational sanitary sewer treatment facility at the time of submittal of the 8 Florida Department of Environmental Protection (FDEP) sanitary sewer system 9 extension permit application, the application shall be submitted to FDEP as a "dry-10 line" application and all of the above mentioned shall apply.
-B. Every principal use in the Town and every lot within a subdivision shall be served 11 12 by a wastewater treatment and disposal system that is adequate to accommodate the reasonable needs of such use or subdivision lot and that complies with all applicable 13 14 Town plans and health regulations.
-Service requirements and construction 15 standards shall comply with the Town of Howey in the Hills regulations and specifications and the Lake County Health Department regulations.
-16 C. New development shall fund the cost of required capacity expansions, and/or 17 extension of central wastewater lines.
-All new development shall design, permit, 18 19 and install dry sewer lines in accordance with an approved development order if 20 wastewater service is not currently available and the order approving authority 21 approves a temporary treatment option.
-New development will be required to 22 provide Bills of Sale to the Town for all applicable new wastewater collection, 23 pumping, transmission, treatment, and disposal facilities.
-24 D. A central wastewater system shall be provided for all new development.
-The 25 development of new wastewater facilities and mains, and the expansion of existing 26 wastewater systems, shall be designed by the project engineer in accordance with 27 all applicable State and local regulations.
-The Town Engineer shall review and 28 approve all Town of Howey in the Hills wastewater systems.
-29 E. Individual wastewater disposal systems, if allowed by the Town, are subject to the 30 approval of the Lake County Health Department and other regulatory agencies.
-31 Individual wastewater systems which serve only one lot may be permitted when the 32 requirements for a central wastewater system are waived.
-33 F. Final development orders shall not be issued without certification that adequate 34 wastewater service is available.
-In service areas with pre-purchase capacity 35 requirements, proof of purchase shall be required to constitute certification.
-In cases where dry lines are being installed for future connection to the wastewater 36 37 collection system, a developer's agreement or other legal instrument shall be 38 approved as part of the Final development order in order to ensure that the 39 developer funds the future ERU connection fee and all associated costs to connect 40 to the wastewater collection system.
-G. Ownership of all wastewater collection and transmission facilities, to include lift 41 42 stations, force mains, gravity sewer mains, laterals and lines, manholes, pumps, 43 backup generators, SCATA systems and all other normally associated components of a wastewater system, must be donated, dedicated, or otherwise conveyed to the 44
+- B. Every principal use in the Town and every lot within a subdivision shall be served by a wastewater treatment and disposal system that is adequate to accommodate the reasonable needs of such use or subdivision lot and that complies with all applicable Town plans and health regulations.
+Service requirements and construction standards shall comply with the Town of Howey in the Hills regulations and specifications and the Lake County Health Department regulations. - C. New development shall fund the cost of required capacity expansions, and/or extension of central wastewater lines.
+All new development shall design, permit, and install dry sewer lines in accordance with an approved development order if wastewater service is not currently available and the order approving authority approves a temporary treatment option.
+New development will be required to provide Bills of Sale to the Town for all applicable new wastewater collection, pumping, transmission, treatment, and disposal facilities. - D. A central wastewater system shall be provided for all new development.
+The development of new wastewater facilities and mains, and the expansion of existing wastewater systems, shall be designed by the project engineer in accordance with all applicable State and local regulations.
+The Town Engineer shall review and approve all Town of Howey in the Hills wastewater systems. - E. Individual wastewater disposal systems, if allowed by the Town, are subject to the approval of the Lake County Health Department and other regulatory agencies.
+Individual wastewater systems which serve only one lot may be permitted when the requirements for a central wastewater system are waived. - F. Final development orders shall not be issued without certification that adequate wastewater service is available.
+In service areas with pre-purchase capacity requirements, proof of purchase shall be required to constitute certification.
+In cases where dry lines are being installed for future connection to the wastewater collection system, a developer's agreement or other legal instrument shall be approved as part of the Final development order in order to ensure that the developer funds the future ERU connection fee and all associated costs to connect to the wastewater collection system. - G. Ownership of all wastewater collection and transmission facilities, to include lift stations, force mains, gravity sewer mains, laterals and lines, manholes, pumps, backup generators, SCATA systems and all other normally associated components of a wastewater system, must be donated, dedicated, or otherwise conveyed to the